urbanishimwe/slogwit/README.md

 # SLOGWIT
 Slog and quickwit.

-It uses batching techniques to push periodically to quickwit by implementing the follwoing interfaces:
+It uses batching techniques to push periodically to quickwit by implementing the following interfaces:

 ```go
 // Batcher holds pending items waiting to be sent to Quickwit, and it's used